BLOKEPICK/dessence/src/content/services/chemical-peels.md

 ---
 title: "Chemical Peels"
-metaTitle: "Chemical Peels | D-Essence Wellness"
+metaTitle: "Chemical Peels | D‑Essence Wellness"
 metaDescription: "From light refresh to medium-depth resurfacing for clarity and smoothness."
 summary: "From light refresh to medium-depth resurfacing for clarity and smoothness."
 idealFor: ["Personalized plans"]